tkareine/tkareine.org/README.md

 # tkareine.org

 The data of my blog.
-Utilizes [Jekyll] and [node-sass].
+Utilizes [Jekyll] and [Sass].
 Deployed to an S3 bucket at AWS.

 ## Usage